ashim888/csit-c/Assignments/assignment_1/README.md

 7. Write an algorithm and flowchart to read first 20 number and display only sum of even numbers.
 8. Write an algorithm and flowchart to read a number n and display all of its divisors.
 9. Write an algorithm and flowchart which display if number is prime or not.
+10. Write short note on one of the following topic
+  a.
+Boston Dynamics
+  b.
+Palantir Technologies
+  c.
+Twitter
+  d.
+Viber
+  e.
+Elon Musk

+Note: At this stage in your education you are responsible for your own work; I will not accept any excuses for plagiarism regardless of your intention.